iain2/vendingMachine_java/README.md

 ## About

 OOP Design for the brains of a Vending Machine, using Java and a TDD approach.
 Allows a user to interact with a vending machine, inputing and option to select a product.
-The user then inputs coins to pay for the item, then the vending mahcine returns the item and correct amount of change.
+The user then inputs coins to pay for the item, then the vending machine returns the item and correct amount of change.

 ## Instructions